 This document assumes that you have a basic understanding of TiDB.
 It is recommended that you first read the following three blog articles that explain TiDB fundamentals, and TiDB Best Practices:

-The highly concurrent write scenario often occurs when you perform batch tasks in applications, such as clearing, settlement and so on.
+The highly concurrent write scenario often occurs when you perform batch tasks in applications, such as clearing and settlement.
 This scenario has the following features:

 - A huge volume of data